-A High Court ruling in 2009 concluded that with tree preservation orders there are no limitations in terms of size for what is to be treated as a tree.
-In other words, saplings are trees.
+A High Court ruling in 2009 concluded that for Tree Preservation Orders there are no limitations in terms of size for what is to be treated as a tree.
+In other words, saplings are trees, as well as more established plantings.
 However, other than that there is no legal definition of what constitutes a tree for more general purposes.
 The following definitions have therefore been formulated to provide the boundaries within which this policy operates.